 Fernando de Alva Ixtlilxochitl (1578-1650)

 Much as they do with the Book of Mormon, modern historians tend to dismiss the biblical similarities of Ixtlilxóchitl woks as attempts to twist the ancient stories he translated in order to fit a Christian biblical narrative.
-But for LDS adherents, his methods are informative as they show us precisely what we would expect from the translation process of the Book of Mormon ancient authors if it is to be a legitimate translation of ancient records.
+But for LDS adherents, his methods are informative as they show us precisely what we would expect from the translation process of the Book of Mormon’s ancient authors if it is to be a legitimate translation of ancient records (or work of mediumship based on ancient records).
 In comparison of the two, we should suppose in the translation or ‘channeling’ of the Book of Mormon text that the authors involved took liberties to convert the words and ideas of the ancient people, not just from their ancient languages to English, but from their ancient cultural contexts into that of 19th century New England.
 Thus we see mammoths called ‘elephants’, antelope called ‘sheep’, deer called ‘horses’, macuahuitl called ‘swords’, pyramids called ‘towers’ and god’s like Quetzalcoatl or Kukulkan changed to Jesus Christ.
-This as well as sermons on infant baptism, Catholic Church apostasy, New World exploration, prophesies about Joseph Smith and King James Isaiah and Pauline verses and chapters.
+Many ancient stories, myths and ideas mixed in with more “modern” sermons on infant baptism, Catholic Church apostasy, New World exploration, prophesies about Joseph Smith and King James Isaiah or Pauline quotes.

-Indeed to believe in the Book of Mormon as historical, this idea of a loose translation of words and culture must go considerably farther than simply a ‘loose translation’.
+Indeed to believe in the Book of Mormon as historical, this idea of a loose translation of words and culture must go considerably farther than simply a ‘dynamic equivalence’ translation.
 Much like the writings of Ixtlilxóchitl, we must suppose that the translators/channels took great liberties, relying heavily on Biblical sermons, idioms, wording and even concepts to change the ancient stories and ideas as fully as possible into 19th century religious ideals — and making the ancient concepts relevant to 19th century readers.
-Only this would explain not only how King James biblical phrases, chapters and even King James spelling and conceptual errors made their way into the Book of Mormon.
-But also how you get detailed explanations of ancient geographies and monetary bartering systems juxtaposed with sermons on faith, charity, baptism and unitarianism which align strikingly with the ideological and religious debates circulating New England during Joseph Smith’s time.
+Only this would explain not only how King James biblical phrases, chapters and even King James spelling and conceptual errors made their way into the Book of Mormon, but also how you get remarkably accurate explanations of ancient geographies and cultural descriptions juxtaposed with sermons on faith, charity, baptism and Unitarianism which align strikingly with the ideological and religious debates circulating New England during Joseph Smith’s time.

 To suppose the Book of Mormon a work of fiction solely from the mind of Smith or one of his contemporaries, we must admit he was unfathomably ahead of his time in his knowledge of mesoamerican mythology, warfare, religion, fauna and metallurgy.
 Yet on the other hand to suppose that the Book of Mormon is a tight or even semi loose lingual translation of a specific text instead of a spiritual ‘channeling’, requires the ancient authors to have a nearly impossible understanding of future 19th century biblical context and future religious New England ideology.